Akatsumo/FileStoreBox/README.md

 ## ✦ ᴏᴠᴇʀᴠɪᴇᴡ

-**File Store Box Bot** ek powerful Telegram bot hai jiske zariye aap apne files, documents, aur media clips ko centralized system par organize aur store kar sakte hain.
-Unlimited storage capabilities aur advanced access control filters ke sath yeh deployment foran ready ho jata hai.
+**File Store Box Bot** is a powerful Telegram bot that allows you to organize and store your files, documents, and media clips in a centralized system.
+Packed with unlimited storage capabilities and advanced access control filters, it is ready for instant deployment.

 ---

 ## ⚡ ᴋᴇʏ ꜰᴇᴀᴛᴜʀᴇꜱ

-* ◈ **Unlimited Database Storage:** Seamless storage integration bina kisi capacity limit ke.
+* ◈ **Unlimited Database Storage:** Seamless storage integration with no capacity limits.
-* ◈ **Single & Batch Processing:** Single files ya multipack files ko ek saath store/share karne ki suvidha.
+* ◈ **Single & Batch Processing:** Support for storing and sharing single files or multiple files in batches.
-* ◈ **Force Sub Module:** Users ko bot access karne se pehle specific channel join karne par force karein.
+* ◈ **Force Sub Module:** Require users to join a specific channel before accessing the bot.
-* ◈ **Url Shortener Integration:** Monetization ya link tracking ke liye built-in shortener mode.
+* ◈ **URL Shortener Integration:** Built-in shortener mode for link tracking and monetization.
-* ◈ **Global Broadcasting:** Direct announcement delivery to all registered bot users.
+* ◈ **Global Broadcasting:** Send direct announcements to all registered bot users.
-* ◈ **Real-time Analytics:** Bot performance, active users, aur system usage tracking.
+* ◈ **Real-time Analytics:** Track bot performance, active users, and system usage.

 ---